dekoza/mtgpl/docs/_sources/BOK.rst.txt

    First Volley deals 1 damage to target creature and 1 damage to that creature's controller.

-:mtgtip:`Flames of the Blood Hand<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/7/a79701b4-d220-4c3e-b96c-7a77a22ba899.jpg?1562878975|https://scryfall.com/card/bok/101/flames-of-the-blood-hand?utm_source=api>`
+:mtgtip:`Flames of the Blood Hand<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/7/a79701b4-d220-4c3e-b96c-7a77a22ba899.jpg?1651124386|https://scryfall.com/card/bok/101/flames-of-the-blood-hand?utm_source=api>`
    Flames of the Blood Hand deals 4 damage to target player or planeswalker.
 The damage can't be prevented.
-If that player would gain life this turn, that player gains no life instead.
+If that player or that planeswalker's controller would gain life this turn, that player gains no life instead.

 :mtgtip:`Frost Ogre<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/a/1a91e5f1-9179-4763-b7c9-b7ad5451f6d0.jpg?1562875749|https://scryfall.com/card/bok/102/frost-ogre?utm_source=api>`